hashitop/golang/README.md

 After download, please follow the [install instruction](https://golang.org/doc/install) for your operating system.

-### Go executable in your PATH
+### Ensure Go executable in your PATH

+The install instruction provides steps to incorporate Go runtime in system/user PATH to be accessible anywhere.
-Open a terminal and run:
+Please make sure that the steps have been correctly performed by open up a terminal and run:

 `go version`